5 Things to Consider When Adding or Replacing Windows in Your HomePosted on May 21, 2020

 3. Determine the Size and Type of Window

 Depending on where each window is located, there may be multiple window types you can choose from.
 Casement windows are a popular choice in kitchens, for example, while large bay or bow windows in living rooms allow for a great amount of natural light to enter the home while simultaneously increasing the property’s curb appeal.
+There are many ways to incorporate windows into your home and several types of windows to get you the light you want.

 4. Consider Decorative and Convenience Features